rafapereirabr/otp-travel-time-matrix/README.md

 This code is inspired by [@laurentg's code](https://github.com/opentripplanner/OpenTripPlanner/blob/master/src/test/resources/scripts/test.py) but it tries to achieve a different output, providing a travel time matrix.

+More information about how to automate OTP [here](http://docs.opentripplanner.org/en/latest/Scripting/).